 So now that I know you won’t give up easily, we can begin!

-To start off, you need to create an Instagram account (if you didn’t already created one).
+To start off, you need to create an Instagram account (if you haven’t already created one).

-Then after you created it, you can immediately make it a business account, but a lot of people have mixed feelings about doing this.
+Then, after you’ve created it, you can immediately make it a business account, but a lot of people have mixed feelings about doing this.